szafranski/RH-access_point/README.md

 # RH-access_point
 additional simple instruction how to make RotorHazard race timer on raspberry without using external router

-The best moment to do that is after installation when you still have internet access on your raspberry.<br/><br/>
+The best moment to do that is after fresh installation of RotorHazard and Raspbian when you still have internet access on your raspberry.<br/><br/>

 <br/>

-Update raspberry - in terminal:
+Update raspberry - in terminal:<br/>
+(you have to have internet connetion)

 ________________